-STOS holds coastal discharge permit 5542-2 to discharge treated and untreated stormwater from a petrochemical storage tank facility and hydrostatic test water into the coastal marine area of the Hongihongi.
-This permit was issued by the Council on 29 October 2015 under Section 87(c) of the RMA.
+This monitoring year Shell Todd Oil Services Ltd (STOS) transferred the coastal discharge permit 5542-2 to discharge treated and untreated stormwater from a petrochemical storage tank facility and hydrostatic test water into the coastal marine area of the Hongihongi to Shell Taranaki Ltd (Shell).
+This permit was issued by the Council on 29 October 2015 under Section 87(c) of the RMA and was transferred to Shell Taranaki Ltd on the 11 January 2018.